JasonCanCode/CRUDE-Futures/README.md

 }.onFailure { error in
     print(error)
 }.onComplete { _ in
-    self.stopLoading()
+    self.refreshControl?.endRefreshing()
 }
 ```

-As you can see, `.onComplete` provides a raw `Result` but you can dump that if you just want to use this block for clean up code.
+Notice that while `.onComplete` provides a raw `Result`, you can dump that if you just want to use this block for clean up code.
+In this example, we update the view's refreshControl whether the load was successful or not.

 The mappable protocols provide convenience requests for you the explicitly call based on your intent, but you do have access the underlying requests that they use.
 The most basic method is `request`, which will give you a Future with a JSON object.